dsanz/branch-feature-reporter/readme.md

 # Branch Feature Reporter

-Given a JIRA query and a commit range in a branch, this script reports features (epics/stories) which have commits within the commit range, represented by tickets returned by the query It works as follows:
+Given a JIRA query and a commit range in a branch, this script reports features (epics/stories) which have commits within the commit range and are returned by the query.

+It works as follows:
 * JIRA query is run
 * Branch is inspected to find traces of each ticket returned by the query